scskalicky/SNAP-CL/01-Colab-Notebook-Basics.md

     - A series of “cells” in a notebook

 - Text Cells
-    - cells which allow markdown format text, imaged, etc.
+    - cells which allow markdown format text, images, etc.

 - Code Cells
     - cells which run code (i.e., Python)